 LEARN MORE: Where to Find Affordable Vegan Food in Amsterdam

 Traveling to the Netherlands as a Vegan

-The locals enjoy the vegan trend in the Netherlands and take it as part of their everyday life now.
+The locals enjoy the vegan trend in the Netherlands and take it as a part of their everyday life now.
 The rest of the world, however, still views the Netherlands as one of the biggest consumers and exporters of Dutch cheese.

 No wonder, traveling to the Netherlands scares many vegans.
 Luckily, the plant-based travelers change their minds almost as soon as they step on the Dutch ground.
 Visiting Holland as a vegan is an enjoyable experience.
-There are a wide range of vegan restaurants, cafes, and stores.
+There are a wide range of the vegan restaurants, cafes, and stores.
 On top of that, even the popular Dutch supermarkets let you sustain your vegan diet with a myriad of their plant-based substitutes.

 Learn more about culture and lifestyle in the Netherlands:

 - Day Trips: Trips from Amsterdam to Immerse in Dutch Culture

 - Culture: Culture of the Netherlands and Rijksmuseum in Amsterdam

 - Vegan Dishes to Rely on when Traveling

 - Vegan in Dublin: The Best Places to Eat and Drink